toeknee919/front-end-test/readme.md

 *	You may use these JS libraries: **jQuery** and **UnderscoreJS**.
 *	You may also use a CSS framework of your choice (such as **Bootstrap**)
 * [Here is the link to the Wikimedia API](https://www.mediawiki.org/wiki/API:Main_page)
-* The app should be able to run by loading the attached index.html file into a web browser.
+* The app should be able to run by loading the index.html file into a web browser.